excursive/kritabrushes/README.md

 # kritabrushes
 My brush collection.
 Include incomplete/WIP brushes.
+Free for commercial/non-commercial/whatever use.

 Includes many brushes created by others, some with a few modifications.
-See the following brush packs:
+See the following brush packs (all CC-0 or similar):

 http://deevad.deviantart.com/art/Free-Krita-brush-presets-475761268